stfc/PSyclone/examples/lfric/eg14/README.md

 # Stand-alone LFRic Kernel OpenACC Example

-This directory contains a runnable example of kernel that uses OpenACC.
+This directory contains a runnable example of an LFRic mini-app that uses OpenACC.
 The framework for this stand-alone example is explained in more details in the directory ``<PSYCLONEHOME>/examples/lfric/eg17/full_example``.